 To activate a student account, an activation code from a teacher (you!) is absolutely necessary.
 Without this code, the student will access a limited version.

 From a teacher account, it’s easier than ever to find this code!
-Simply click on the button in the top right corner:
+Simply click on the Manage Classes button on the left:

 And there you go, the student account has been created!

-Honestly, I have seen many students manage to activate their accounts themselves.
-And if things get complicated, with all this information, you’ll be well-prepared to assist them if needed.
+Honestly, I’ve seen many students manage to activate their accounts themselves.
+And if things get complicated, with all the information you now have, you’ll be well prepared to assist them, if necessary.

 Sending activities really simplifies students’ and teachers’ lives!